cucumber/docs/content/configuration.md

     ```

 3. Add feature `.feature` files and associated step mapping classes `.java` in `src/test/resources` and `src/test/java` folders respectively.
-4. Run the following maven from the directory path where `pom.xml` file is located:
+4. Run the following maven from the directory path where the `pom.xml` file is located:

     ```sh
     mvn clean install -DCucumberOptions="--glue package_name_of_step_definitions --plugin pretty path\to\featurefiles"